Medical Certificate for Scuba Diving

 Lung and respiratory health

-The lungs must be able to equalise pressure during ascent and descent.
-Conditions including untreated asthma, spontaneous pneumothorax history, COPD, and bullous lung disease carry increased risk of pulmonary barotrauma and may require GP assessment before diving is cleared.
+The lungs must equalise pressure during ascent and descent.
+Untreated asthma, spontaneous pneumothorax history, COPD, and bullous lung disease carry increased risk of pulmonary barotrauma and require GP assessment before diving clearance.

 ❤️